Accept the Struggle

 It is natural to struggle with meditation when you begin – just as it is natural for you to struggle to learn any new skill.
 So it is essential that you engage with the struggle, because in meditation no effort is wasted.

 Remember, contemporary Western culture has taught you habits that run counter to meditation.
-Nothing in our culture acknowledges the efficacy of stillness.
-Throughout our lives most of us have been kept on the move in the belief that busyness is indication of a productive life.
+Nothing in our culture acknowledges stillness.
+Throughout our lives we’re encouraged to kept on the move, in the belief that busy-ness is indication of a productive life.

 “Do something about it!” is the mantra of our restless lives, together with “get on with it!”, “get a move on!” and “go, go go!”